JupiterOne/graph-google-cloud/docs/jupiterone.md

 ### In JupiterOne

 1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll to the **Google Cloud** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings:

    - Enter the **Account Name** by which you'd like to identify this Google Cloud account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.

    - Enter a **Description** that will further assist your team when identifying the integration instance.

    - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.

-- Enter the **Servce Account Key File** contents of the Google Cloud service account.
+   - Enter the **Service Account Key File** contents of the Google Cloud service account.

+   - Add any tags you want to use to simplify data management and queries.

+4. Optionally, enter a project ID to target for data ingestion.
+The default is the project ID specified in the service account key file.

+5. Select **Configure Organization Projects** if you want J1 to auto-configure sub-accounts in your organization.
+J1 applies the configuration to all other instances that do not have optional `j1-integration: SKIP` tag applied to the sub-account in your infrastructure-as-code.
+Do not use the optional project ID if you want to use this feature.

+6. Optionally, enter a numerical folder ID if you want to specify that J1 is to only ingest projects and subfolders in a specific folder.
+If you have enabled **Configure Organization Projects**, J1 only auto-configures projects in this specified folder.

-4. Click **Create Configuration** once all values are provided.
+4. Click **Create** after you have provided all the configuration values.

 ## How to Uninstall